Hasbro Star Wars Dolls, Part 2: 1998 - 2008

 This doll has a ponytail made from rooted doll hair, as well as a long section of braided hair on the right side of the doll's head.

-Forth series of "Episode 1" characters in the "Action Collection", made in 1999.
+This is the 4rth series of "Episode 1" characters in the "Action Collection".
 Dolls were packaged in boxes with a red design on a black background.

 Mace Windu (Samuel L. Jackson)